Status: Not Listed

-Habitat: Red mangroves grow at sea level right along the shore.
+In the U.S., red mangroves are native to Florida, Puerto Rico, and the Virgin Islands, but they are also present as an exotic species in Hawaii.
+Red mangroves grow at sea level right along the shore.
 Tangles of prop roots along the coast trap sediment that moves with the tide, which gradually builds up soil around the plants.
-Red mangroves, together with the other three U.S. mangrove species—black mangroves, white mangroves, and buttonwood—create vast coastal forests.
+Red mangroves, together with the other three U.S. mangrove species—black mangroves, white mangroves, and buttonwood—form vast coastal forests.

-Life History and Reproduction: Small, yellow flowers blossom on red mangroves and are pollinated by wind.
-The seeds then sprout roots while still on the tree!
+Small, yellow flowers blossom on red mangroves and are pollinated by wind.
+The seeds then sprout roots while still on the tree.
 After a few months, the seed drops to the ground and can immediately begin to grow.
 Seeds that drop into the water float along until they reach a suitable area to put down their roots.

-Conservation Status: Mangrove forests are an incredibly important ecosystem in the southeast.
-Red mangroves are particularly significant, because as they are found at the water’s edge, their submerged roots provide nursery habitat to fish and crustaceans.
-They also provide habitat for a number of mammals, birds, and reptiles, including species of concern like American crocodiles, Florida panthers, and West Indian manatees.
+Mangrove forests are an incredibly important ecosystem in the Southeast.
+Red mangroves are particularly significant, because as they are found at the water’s edge, their submerged roots provide a nursery habitat to fish and crustaceans.
+They also provide a habitat for a number of mammals, birds, and reptiles, including species of concern like American crocodiles, Florida panthers, and West Indian manatees.
 People living along coastlines with healthy mangrove forests receive great benefits from the trees.
 During intense storms, mangrove forests act as a buffer, reducing wave action, preventing erosion, and absorbing floodwaters.

 Florida Department of Environmental Protection